Welcome to Introduction to Ghost Hunting, Hallowfields’ free, four-part course in basic ghost hunting.

 So, don’t rush out and buy anything to start ghost hunting.

-Try a few investigations without any tools, or just a camera.
-Explore your natural gifts and talents.
+Try a few investigations without any tools.
+Or, just use a camera.

 Get a sense of how ghosts contact you, before you invest in any tools.